DS4PS/cpp-528-spr-2020/schedule.md

 <!---     #######################################################       -->
 <!---     #######################################################       -->

-*** { @unit = "", @title = "Course Project",  @foldout   }
+*** { @unit = "", @title = "Applied Data Project",  @foldout   }

 ## Data Analytics Project

 CPP 528 is organized around a single large project that allows you to revisit and practice skills from 523, 524, 526 and 527.
 The research question is whether two large federal programs designed to revitalize distressed neighborhoods in US cities have been successful.
 We will use 2000 to 2010 as the study period and look at broad trends in neighborhood change over this decade, then examine whether neighborhoods targeted by the programs have achieved any more success than they would have without the billion of dollars in federal subsidies.

-For the project, you are being hired by the federal government to provide a rigorous assessment of program impact.
-You need to compile the data necessary for the analysis, run some models, and provide your client with a final report stating your assessment of program impact.
+For the project, **your team has been hired by the federal government to provide a rigorous assessment of program impact.
+You need to compile the data necessary for the analysis, run some models, and provide your client with a final report stating your assessment of program impact.**

-## Federal Programs
+## Federal Programs Being Evaluated

 ### Low Income Housing Tax Credits